 Here's a little more detail on this philosophy for each component in the stack.

-It's key to understand that whilst we are fans of Suave, we believe that there's also room here for other F#-friendly web programming models.
-As mentioned in the web programming article of this series, this also includes Giraffe (which closely mirrors the Suave model), Freya and WebSharper.
+It's key to understand that whilst we are fans of Saturn, we believe that there's also room here for other F#-friendly web programming models.
+As mentioned in the web programming article of this series, this also includes "dropping down" to Giraffe, Freya and WebSharper.

 Whilst we at Compositional IT are big fans of Azure and recommend it as our default cloud provider for customer solutions that require scalable, flexible and easy-to-use services, we know that not everyone feels this way.
 As such, there's no reason with the SAFE stack can't work equally well on Amazon Web Services (AWS) or Google Cloud Platform (GCP).